gear

 1zpresso k ultra

-In daily use, it’s just a pleasure.
-It makes it incredibly easy to switch between different settings.
-For instance, I grind for espresso at setting 2.2 and pour over at 5.5-6.5.
+In daily use, it’s just a pleasure. to use It makes it incredibly easy to switch between different settings.
+For instance, I grind for espresso at setting 2.4 and pour over at 6-7.5.
 I can change the grind setting in seconds without having to count “clicks” or fiddle around underneath the burrs.
+This is super convenient if you use the grinder for many different brewing methods.

 It’s rare to find grinders that are this good for both pour over and espresso.
 I think you’ll have to consider the semi-professional electric flat burr grinders before you find something that can rival K-Ultra as a multipurpose grinder.